whisper1/objective-c-style-guide/README.md

 Properties should be camel-case with the leading word being lowercase.
 Use auto-synthesis for properties rather than manual @synthesize statements unless you have good reason.

-Property attributes should be in the following order:
-* Atomicity (nonatomic/atomic, but probably nonatomic)
-* Access Permission (readonly/readwrite)
-* Memory Management (strong/weak/assign)

-The access permission attribute should always be included in the interface file of a class.
-The only time it should appear in the private interface of the implementation file is to change the publicly declared permission.

 **Preferred:**

 ```objc